KMNitesh/analysis/README.md

 15. Other practical utilities for using Tinker

 #### Build Requirements
-- language : C++17 ( GCC 7.x or above ) and its STL
+- Language : C++17 ( GCC 7.x or above ) and its STL
+- Build System :  CMake 3.13 or above
-- third-party libraries :  Boost 1.67 or above,
+- Third-party libraries :  Boost 1.67 or above,
                            Intel thread building blocks(TBB) ( for Multi-Core Parallelism ),
                            NetCDF,  FFTW3 ,
-                           GROMACS library ( for reading and writting Gromacs topolgy and trajectory file ), Google Test ( for unit test )
+                           GROMACS library ( for reading and writting Gromacs topology and trajectory file ), Google Test ( for unit test )